-I enjoy the challenge of game design, and am especially interested in games that encourage us to see the world a little differently and interact with more people.
+I enjoy the challenge of game design.
+I am especially interested in games that encourage us to learn, see the world a little differently, and interact with more people.

 In 2013 I collaberated with Brent Boe to create a game embedded in the Burning Man Map.
 Because I also wanted an easier access game that would encourage people to explore things they might otherwise not see, I also created The Oracle Machine with help from Rebecca Evans.
 The Oracle Machine can be played anywhere.